 - Harestanes South forecast capacity factor/yield = 90,666MWh (45MW x 8,760 hours/year x 0.23 (BEIS annual onshore wind capacity factor (2021), published March 2022)) / UK average household electricity consumption of 3,748KWh (BEIS; Sub-National Electricity and Gas Consumption Statistics, Dec 2021) = energy production for 24,190 homes https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/1064290/ET_6.1_MAR_22.xlsx

 The Project Team can be contacted directly by emailing: HarestanesSouthWindfarm@scottishpower.com

 Project Summary Leaflet

-Please click on the links to view the Harestanes South Windfarm Extension EIA Report documents.
+Please click on the links below to view the Harestanes South Windfarm Extension EIA Report and Planning Application documents.

 Pre-Application Consultation Report

 Chapter 4 - Development Description

 Chapter 5 - Landscape and Visual Impact Assessment